GSM-R: GSM-R uses

-Main use

 It is used to transmit data between trains and railway regulation centers with level 2 and 3 of ETCS.
 When the train passes over a Eurobalise, it transmits its new position and its speed, then it receives back agreement (or disagreement) to enter the next track and its new maximum speed.
-In addition, trackside signals become redundant.

-Other uses

 Like other GSM devices, GSM-R equipment can transmit data and voice.
 New GSM-R features for mobile communication are based on GSM, and are specified by EIRENE project.
 Call features are: